NCAR/DART/models/clm/tutorial/README.rst

  setenv SourceModDir   <your SourceMods directory>

-Confirm the variables are set to match your personal environment, especially ``cesmroot``, ``caseroot``, ``cime_output_root``, ``dartroot`` and ``project``.
+Confirm the following variables are set to match your personal environment, especially ``cesmroot``, ``caseroot``, ``cime_output_root``, ``dartroot`` and ``project``.